VTOL Technology Demonstrator

 - Propellers: 4 propellers

-- Electric Motors: Unknown.
-More the four, electric motors are needed for the propellers and to move the tilt-wing
+- Electric Motors: 4 electric motors for the propellers and more electric motors are needed for the tilt-wing

 - Power source: Batteries